Graylog2/graylog2-server/UPGRADING.md

 Added fields:
 - `event_created`: Contains the `vendorTimestamp`, `eventCreated`, or `timestamp` log value.
 - `event_source_product`: Contains the static value `f5_big-ip`.

-Note that additional F5 BIG-IP message parsing is expected to be released in an upcoming release of Graylog Illuminate.

 ## Java API Changes